-40. When the coolant in the cooling system reaches 82° C, the thermostat begins to open, permitting coolant to flow through the thermostat housing to the radiator via the radiator hose.
+40. When the coolant in the cooling system reaches 82° C, the thermostat begins to open, permitting coolant to flow through the thermostat housing to the radiator, via the radiator hose.
 The coolant flows from the left-hand radiator tank through the flutes in the radiator core (where it is cooled) to the right-hand tank.
-The coolant is then drawn from the right-hand tank through the lower radiator hose to the water pump, where it is pumped into the engine block water jacket.
-The coolant circulates around the cylinders, dissipating the heat from the cylinder walls.
-It then flows into the cylinder head, where it circulates around the inlet and exhaust ports cooling the valve seats and valves before flowing through the thermostat housing to the radiator to repeat the cooling cycle (refer to Figure 8).
+The coolant then is drawn from the right-hand tank through the lower radiator hose to the water pump, where it is pumped into the engine block water jacket.
+The coolant circulates around the cylinders dissipating the heat from the cylinder walls.
+It then flows into the cylinder head where it circulates around the inlet and exhaust ports, cooling the valve seats and valves before flowing through the thermostat housing to the turbocharger (refer to Figure 8) for cooling the bearing housing.
+The coolant then flows via piping to the thermostat housing.